prpole/dissertation/throughput/main.md

 affects everything in a complex web of interconnections.
 It's hard to imagine a deep ecologist being very excited about any of these ideas.

-But what would a deep ecologist do without an ecology?
+But what is a deep ecologist to do without an ecology?
 The dead environment of Mars makes the relevance of concern for nonhuman natures dubious at best, and it forces us to ask some difficult questions about what the goals of environmental activism ultimately are on any planet---a question with clear